d3v1l1989/embywatch/README.md

-# JellyfinWatch 🎬
+# EmbyWatch 🎬

-A Discord bot that monitors your Jellyfin server and displays real-time statistics in a beautiful dashboard.
+A Discord bot that monitors your Emby server and displays real-time statistics in a beautiful dashboard.
 Built with Python and Discord.py.

 ## ✨ Features